sourmash-bio/sourmash/doc/command-line.md

 ## `sourmash lca` subcommands

-These commands use LCA databases (created with `index`, below, or prepared databases such as
+These commands use LCA databases (created with `lca index`, below, or prepared databases such as
 [genbank-k31.lca.json.gz, from the LCA tutorial](tutorials-lca.html).